 Dang et al. (2009) have proposed a different theory for the mechanism that generates neglected risks within a model of rational conduct, with a focus on the information opacity of debt contracts, presented as an explanation to categorize the credit problems arising in non-bank transactions.
 According to these authors, debt contracts are optimal just because they generate opacity, which in good times minimizes adverse selection and provides very few incentives to collect information on the credit quality of the underlying assets.
-These information increases simultaneously, with the effect to amplify adverse selection and exacerbate systemic risk.
+These informationally opaque debt structures are more exposed to shocks, since in that case the demand for information increases simultaneously, with the effect to amplify adverse selection and exacerbate systemic risk.